 March 25, 2020 | Navigating the Repercussions Caused by the Coronavirus (Covid-19) Outbreak.
 Nicolas Keravec, Managing Director of Asia Pacific Internet Holding Group & #GAmentor, shares his experiences and advice to help startups navigate through the current economic uncertainty due to the widespread impact of the coronavirus (Covid-19).
 Here are his top five risk mitigation strategies for startups around the globe to consider.

-We now run all our programs virtually.
+All our programs are active and currently running virtually throughout 2020.
 Our startups are preparing for their international expansion journey from Germany and we will make up for the local presence and the corresponding intensive networking in Boston, New York, Silicon Valley, or Singapore at a later date, once the situation around the Coronavirus has improved.
-We will also begin our Discovery Tours, Next Step Asia and Next Step India, remotely and we will carry out the planned ten-day on-site visits as soon as the global situation permits.
-Our various workshops, trainings, and coachings are now held virtually, as is the individual collaboration for each startup with our mentors and coaches.
-To foster the exchange between startups amongst each other, common happy hours, intros, and pitches are now taking place online and even across locations.
-We have also added special sessions to our offerings that help our startups navigate the current crisis, prepare for a recession, and plan for the future post-corona.
+We will also begin our Discovery Programs, Next Step Asia and Next Step India, remotely and we will carry out the planned ten-day on-site visits as soon as the global situation permits.
+The last few months have shown even more that you don't have to be physically present to communicate and get in touch with each other.
+The startups participating in our virtual programs have continued to benefit from digital workshops and mentor sessions to prepare for their international expansion from the comfort of their home.
+To foster the exchange between startups amongst each other, common happy hours, intros, and pitches are also taking place online and even across locations.
+We have added special sessions to our offerings that help our startups navigate the current crisis, prepare for a recession, and plan for the future post-corona.

 We are proud to see our current and alumni companies leverage their knowledge and expertise in the fight against the coronavirus – from 3D printing of medical parts to rapid testing for COVID-19 to satellite images and free education.

+Even though you may not have international expansion on your agenda at the moment, it is always important to plan ahead and think about the next chapters.
 The time is now to explore new opportunities and consider new potentials for your business for the post-corona economy and define the next steps.
-We can support you in exploring new opportunities for the time after.
 Preparing your business for a new market will facilitate the expansion and, in fact, might help you overcome a financial shortage by introducing your business to new customers, partners, and investors.
 Among our mentors are proven experts in multiple industries, serial entrepreneurs, and strong leaders who have managed companies survive the recessions of the last decades.
 You will have the chance to get their individual advice tailored to your company’s needs – during the crisis but also once the situation has improved when it’s time again for you to #GoFarGrowFast.